August-Ine/August269/README.md

 ## Hey there!
 ---
-I am a passionate web app developer proficient in *MERN*, JavaScript, Python, HTML and CSS hoping to widen my horizons in the field of programming.
+I am a passionate web app developer proficient in *MERN*, JavaScript, Python, HTML and CSS.
 ---